Assenagon Asset Management S.A. Sells 58,067 Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

-Assenagon Asset Management S.A. cut its holdings in shares of Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 34.8% during the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 108,691 shares of the medical equipment provider’s stock after selling 58,067 shares during the period.
-Assenagon Asset Management S.A.’s holdings in Intuitive Surgical were worth $20,373,000 as of its most recent filing with the Securities and Exchange Commission.
+Assenagon Asset Management S.A. trimmed its position in Intuitive Surgical, Inc. (NASDAQ:ISRG – Get Rating) by 34.8% during the 3rd quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 108,691 shares of the medical equipment provider’s stock after selling 58,067 shares during the period.
+Assenagon Asset Management S.A.’s holdings in Intuitive Surgical were worth $20,373,000 as of its most recent SEC filing.

-Several other hedge funds also recently modified their holdings of the business.
-Price T Rowe Associates Inc. MD boosted its stake in Intuitive Surgical by 3.3% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 25,692,735 shares of the medical equipment provider’s stock valued at $5,156,788,000 after acquiring an additional 816,066 shares during the last quarter.
-Goldman Sachs Group Inc. boosted its position in shares of Intuitive Surgical by 49.0% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,888,228 shares of the medical equipment provider’s stock worth $378,987,000 after purchasing an additional 621,063 shares during the last quarter.
-Grantham Mayo Van Otterloo & Co.
-LLC acquired a new stake in shares of Intuitive Surgical during the second quarter worth $121,152,000.
-Mackenzie Financial Corp increased its holdings in Intuitive Surgical by 244.5% in the third quarter.
-Mackenzie Financial Corp now owns 730,312 shares of the medical equipment provider’s stock valued at $136,890,000 after purchasing an additional 518,321 shares during the last quarter.
-Finally, Clearbridge Investments LLC lifted its stake in Intuitive Surgical by 23.1% in the first quarter.
-Clearbridge Investments LLC now owns 2,428,635 shares of the medical equipment provider’s stock valued at $732,671,000 after buying an additional 455,461 shares during the period.
-Institutional investors own 81.96% of the company’s stock.
+A number of other large investors have also made changes to their positions in ISRG.
+RB Capital Management LLC grew its position in Intuitive Surgical by 4.4% during the first quarter.
+RB Capital Management LLC now owns 1,735 shares of the medical equipment provider’s stock valued at $523,000 after buying an additional 73 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. raised its holdings in Intuitive Surgical by 0.6% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 946,709 shares of the medical equipment provider’s stock worth $285,603,000 after purchasing an additional 5,233 shares during the period.
+Sequoia Financial Advisors LLC increased its position in Intuitive Surgical by 9.6% in the first quarter.
+Sequoia Financial Advisors LLC now owns 3,950 shares of the medical equipment provider’s stock worth $1,192,000 after buying an additional 345 shares in the last quarter.
+Baird Financial Group Inc. lifted its position in shares of Intuitive Surgical by 2.3% during the 1st quarter.
+Baird Financial Group Inc. now owns 21,089 shares of the medical equipment provider’s stock valued at $6,362,000 after buying an additional 481 shares in the last quarter.
+Finally, Brown Brothers Harriman & Co. lifted its holdings in Intuitive Surgical by 576.7% during the first quarter.
+Brown Brothers Harriman & Co. now owns 406 shares of the medical equipment provider’s stock valued at $122,000 after purchasing an additional 346 shares in the last quarter.
+81.96% of the stock is currently owned by institutional investors.

-In other news, Director Amal M. Johnson sold 6,375 shares of the company’s stock in a transaction that occurred on Tuesday, November 8th.
-The stock was sold at an average price of $239.36, for a total value of $1,525,920.00.
-Following the transaction, the director now owns 11,224 shares of the company’s stock, valued at $2,686,576.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, EVP Myriam Curet sold 8,000 shares of the company’s stock in a transaction dated Friday, October 21st.
-The shares were sold at an average price of $209.78, for a total value of $1,678,240.00.
-Following the transaction, the executive vice president now directly owns 217 shares in the company, valued at $45,522.26.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Amal M. Johnson sold 6,375 shares of Intuitive Surgical stock in a transaction dated Tuesday, November 8th.
-The stock was sold at an average price of $239.36, for a total transaction of $1,525,920.00.
-Following the completion of the sale, the director now owns 11,224 shares of the company’s stock, valued at approximately $2,686,576.64.
+In other Intuitive Surgical news, CEO Gary S. Guthart sold 44,203 shares of the business’s stock in a transaction that occurred on Friday, October 21st.
+The stock was sold at an average price of $210.84, for a total transaction of $9,319,760.52.
+Following the completion of the transaction, the chief executive officer now owns 23,297 shares in the company, valued at $4,911,939.48.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In related news, EVP Myriam Curet sold 8,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 1st.
+The stock was sold at an average price of $250.06, for a total value of $2,000,480.00.
+Following the completion of the sale, the executive vice president now owns 217 shares in the company, valued at $54,263.02.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Gary S. Guthart sold 44,203 shares of Intuitive Surgical stock in a transaction on Friday, October 21st.
+The shares were sold at an average price of $210.84, for a total value of $9,319,760.52.
+Following the sale, the chief executive officer now directly owns 23,297 shares of the company’s stock, valued at $4,911,939.48.
 The disclosure for this sale can be found here.
-Insiders sold 66,578 shares of company stock worth $14,524,401 over the last three months.
-Insiders own 0.90% of the company’s stock.
+Insiders have sold 66,578 shares of company stock valued at $14,524,401 in the last ninety days.
+0.90% of the stock is owned by company insiders.

-Intuitive Surgical (NASDAQ:ISRG – Get Rating) last issued its quarterly earnings data on Tuesday, October 18th.
+Intuitive Surgical (NASDAQ:ISRG – Get Rating) last announced its earnings results on Tuesday, October 18th.
 The medical equipment provider reported $0.90 earnings per share for the quarter, missing the consensus estimate of $0.91 by ($0.01).
-The company had revenue of $1.56 billion during the quarter, compared to the consensus estimate of $1.52 billion.
 Intuitive Surgical had a net margin of 22.52% and a return on equity of 11.54%.
-Intuitive Surgical’s revenue for the quarter was up 11.0% compared to the same quarter last year.
-During the same period in the previous year, the company earned $1.04 earnings per share.
-Equities research analysts expect that Intuitive Surgical, Inc. will post 3.77 EPS for the current year.
+The firm had revenue of $1.56 billion during the quarter, compared to analysts’ expectations of $1.52 billion.
+During the same period in the prior year, the company posted $1.04 EPS.
+The company’s revenue was up 11.0% compared to the same quarter last year.
+Equities analysts forecast that Intuitive Surgical, Inc. will post 3.77 EPS for the current year.

 About Intuitive Surgical